Recover Lost Wages, Property Damages, and Medical Fees.

 Car Accidents

-In the United States, car accidents are the biggest cause of death and injury.
+In the United States, car accidents are one of the biggest causes of death and injury.
 In 2007, there were approximately 6,024,248 car accidents in the United States, according to the National Highway Traffic Safety Administration.
 At least 2,491,000 people were injured, and 41,059 died in fatal car accidents.
 Every day, around 115 people are killed in traffic-related accidents; one death every 13 minutes.

 Accidents involving automobiles frequently result in significant injuries.
-Your health, employment, income, and general well-being can all be drastically altered in an instant if you or someone you care about suffers an injury.
+Your health, employment, income, and general well-being can all be drastically changed in an instant if you or someone you care about suffers an injury.
 Many people’s lives are irreversibly altered by long-term or chronic injuries such as brain damage or stroke.
-An automobile accident lawyer can be of assistance.
+A Contra Costa car accident lawyer can be of assistance.
 Our attorneys handle the following types of car accidents:

 • Head-On Collisions